1968 Philadelphia Eagles season

-The Philadelphia Eagles season was the franchise's 36th season in the National Football League (NFL).
+The 1968 Philadelphia Eagles season was the franchise's 36th season in the National Football League (NFL).
 They failed to improve on their previous output of 6–7–1, winning only two games.
-Eagles fans expected to get O. J. Simpson if the team went winless, a finish of 2–12 was not enough to top futility due to the Buffalo Bills going 1–12–1, which meant they would draft Simpson with the first pick.
+Eagles fans expected to get O. J. Simpson if the team went winless, but a finish of 2–12 was not enough to top futility due to the Buffalo Bills going 1–12–1, which meant they would draft Simpson with the first pick.
 Before they won their twelfth game, which they won, the Eagles were on target for a winless season at 0–11.
 They were the first team in the NFL to lose eleven consecutive games in one season since their own 1936 season and the first football team in general to lose eleven in a row since the 1962 Oakland Raiders lost their first thirteen games in the AFL.

 The Philadelphia Eagles Santa Claus incident, one of the most infamous incidents in Philadelphia sports history, came at halftime of the final game of the dismal 1968 season, when the Eagles were on their way to losing to the Minnesota Vikings.
 The Eagles had planned a Christmas pageant for halftime of the December 15 game, but the condition of the field was too poor.
 Instead, the team asked a fan dressed as Santa Claus to run onto the field to celebrate with a group of cheerleaders.
 The fans, in no mood to celebrate, loudly booed and threw snowballs at "Santa Claus."